Every month our test and tag training division recieves at least one enquiry from someone wanting to do a test and tag license check.

 So what do you do if you are asked for your test and tag license?

 First of all you need to tell them there is no such thing.
-Then you should provide them with evidence that you meet the criteria of a competent person by showing them your training certificate or how you were assessed as being competent.
+Then you should provide them with evidence that you meet the criteria of a A competent person is one who the responsible person ensures has the necessary practical and theoretical skills, acquired through training, qualification, experience or a combination of these, to correctly undertake the required tasks.
+Source: AS/NZS 3760 More by showing them your training certificate or how you were assessed as being competent.

 If you have any questions about your “license” or training, email us your enquiry.